-Re: LOI for 139 N County Rd - Zoning Case Number: ZON-23-020

-Certificate of Appropriateness Number: COA-23-003
+Re: LOI for 139 N County Rd - Zoning Case Number: ZON-23-020 Certificate of Appropriateness Number: COA-23-003

-We are pleased to submit the accompanying documents and drawings in connection with our combination application for Certificate of Appropriateness, Development Review and Site Plan, Special Exception and Variance Approval (the "Application") for the redevelopment of the Paramount property at 139 North County Road, Palm Beach, FL (the "Property").
+We are pleased to submit this letter of intent ("LOI") and the accompanying documents and drawings in connection with our combination application for Certificate of Appropriateness, Development Review and Site Plan, Special Exception and Variance Approval (the "Application") for the redevelopment of the Paramount property at 139 North County Road, Palm Beach, FL (the "Property").
 An historic site survey of the property done in 1980 noted the building was designed by prominent New York architect, Joseph Urban, and that the theatre was at one time a prominent meeting place in the Town, but that the future of the building "is in great doubt."
 The Property was designated as a local landmark by the Town of Palm Beach on September 14, 1982.
 Section 54-71 of the Town Code of Ordinances requires Landmarks Preservation Commission approval for exterior changes on a landmarked property, and Section 134-329 of the Town Code of Ordinances requires Town Council review and approval for site plan changes on properties that are not zoned single-family residential (the "Code").
+We have updated this LOI to reflect our current proposal for the redevelopment of the Property (the "Project"), but we specifically incorporate all of our previous submittals, narratives, and the record of all proceedings before the Landmarks Preservation Commission and the Town Council into our current submittal.

-The following is a listing of some of the significant revisions made to the application since our last presentation to Town Council on January 10, 2024, which is followed by the revised narrative for the project:
+The following is a listing of some of the significant revisions that were previously presented to the Town Council on March 13, 2024: